harizonelopez/python-code-editor--/README.md

 ## Features

  **Real-time Code Execution**
-   - Runs Python code snippets entered by the user.
+   - Runs the Python code entered by the user.

  **User Input Handling**
-   - Supports multiple prompts within the code for user inputs.
+   - Supports input prompts within the code for user inputs.

  **Integrated Output Display**
    - Displays code output and entered inputs together in a single output area.